janholstjensen/rdkit4excel/doc/INSTALL.md

 			return 'ERROR: Cannot parse SMILES input.'
 ```

-Comments in `RDKitXL_server.py` provide more details on how the `#RDKITXL:` comment should
+The source code comments in `RDKitXL_server.py` provide more details on how the `#RDKITXL:` comments should
 be written.

 The new function needs to be published to the type library.
 We do that by re-running `RDKitXL_server.py`.
-Start a command prompt as administrator:
+If you just start a command prompt as administrator it will fail:

 ```
 C:\Windows\system32>cd \Users\jan\rdkit4excel\src